 We offer professional advisory services on a discretionary or non-discretionary basis and related services including trading, cash management and reporting.
 In addition to traditional advisory services, the services we provide may include asset-liability management, investment accounting, credit-analysis, and asset allocation services.
 Nearly all of the advisory services we provide involve continuous investment advice based on the stated investment objectives and policies of each client.
 Our firm does not specialize in any one particular type of advisory service.
 In certain cases, we hire other investment advisers to provide discretionary advisory services to our clients in a subadvised capacity.
 The subadvisers we hire may be affiliated or non-affiliated.
 Moreover, while we do not offer financial planning services, we do prepare market updates that are made available to our clients and to our affiliate that provides financial planning services, Ameriprise Financial Services, LLC ("Ameriprise Financial Services").
 We also provide information that is used by Ameriprise Financial Services in developing certain asset allocation and financial planning tools.
+Additionally, while not a principal business, we also distribute research on other investment managers to third parties pursuant to contractual arrangements.
 The advisory services we offer are provided to non-affiliated clients and to our affiliates, including Ameriprise Financial and its subsidiaries.

 The discretionary advisory services we offer are available directly to clients who have an investment management agreement with us.
 The investment management agreement incorporates investment restrictions and guidelines developed in consultation with each client as well as any additional services required by the client.
 These restrictions and guidelines customarily impose limitations on the types of securities that may be purchased and the percentage of account assets that may be invested in certain types of securities.
 Clients may also choose to restrict investment in specific securities or groups of securities for social, environmental or other reasons.
-As of December 31, 2023, the amount of client assets managed (reported as Regulatory Assets Under Management) on a discretionary basis was \$426.3 billion and the amount of client assets managed on a non-discretionary basis was \$783.6 million.
-In addition, we provide investment advisory services to over \$35.1 billion assets within various model delivery programs.
+As of December 31, 2024, the amount of client assets managed (reported as Regulatory Assets Under Management) on a discretionary basis was \$457.4 billion and the amount of client assets managed on a non-discretionary basis was \$884.2 million.
+In addition, we provide investment advisory services to over \$35.3 billion assets within various model delivery programs.